 First I had 3 features at a certain moment and thought it had something to do with GML parsing from wfs 2.0 request... but it is not...

-#1 Updated by Even Rouault about 3 years ago
+#1 Updated by Even Rouault over 3 years ago

 This is an issue with the server.
 The gml:id (or fid in WFS 1.0) that it returns are not constant over multiple GetFeature calls.

 For example, if you paste the following URL in your browser, and refresh it multiple times, you will see the gml:id changing